FitzwilliamMuseum/egyptiancoffins/_news/2019-11-26-Alexandriaworkshop.md

   -
     image: news/paintingactivity.jpg
     caption: Children enjoying the painting activity at the 'Pop-Up' Museum in Damietta.
+  -
+    image: news/buspic.jpg
+    caption: Members of the joint UK-Egyptian 'Pop-Up' team arriving in Damietta.
+  -
+    image: news/librarypic.jpg
+    caption: The 'Pop-Up' Museum at the local library in Damietta, Egypt.
+  -
+    image: news/librarypic2.jpg
+    caption: The 'Pop-Up' Museum at the local library in Damietta, Egypt.

 ---
 As you’d recall from an earlier post (which you can read about [here](https://egyptiancoffins.org/news/popupmuseum_), in July 2019, some of the Fitzwilliam’s Egyptian coffins team travelled to Cairo to trial their successful ‘Pop-Up’ Museum.
 One of the key venues during this trip was the [Pinocchio furniture](https://pinocchio-furniture.com) showroom in Maadi, a high-end furniture store owned by Amr Orensa and Marwa Medhat that produces many handcrafted wooden pieces inspired by ancient Egyptian designs.
 The success of this visit, which was co-delivered with colleagues from the Egyptian Museum Cairo, led to some exciting new discussions with Amr and Marwa about bringing the ‘Pop-Up’ back to Egypt, but outside Cairo to the less densely populated Mediterranean coastal town of [Damietta](https://en.wikipedia.org/wiki/Damietta).